kennysmithed/oels2020/oels_practical_wk10.md

 }
 ```

-In particular, we now have to specify `myUUN` (to point the PHP script to the correct user's `server_data` directory) and pass more complex information over tot he PHP script (in `data_to_send`) - not just the filename and data, but also the user info and the directory to save in.
-The other stuff (the fetch command, the JSON stuff, etc) is the same as the old version and lower-level implementation stuff you don't have to worry about for now.
+In particular, we now have to specify `myUUN` (to point the PHP script to the correct user's `server_data` directory) and pass more complex information over to the PHP script (in `data_to_send`) - not just the filename and data, but also the user info and the directory to save in.
+The other stuff implementational (the fetch command, the JSON stuff, etc) is the same as the old version you don't have to worry about those details.

 Our `save_iterated_learning_data` function (which is the next bit in the code) then uses this new `save_data` function to save participant trial-by-trial data to the `participant_data` folder.
 But we'll also use the same function to write final output languages to the `ready_for_iteration` folder too.

 ### Calling PHP scripts to do various things with input language files

-The next chunk of code is 4 functions which do all our manipulation of language CSV files for us.
-The first two, `list_input_languages` and `read_input_language`, have the same structure - they use `fetch` to run a PHP script on the server, and then receive back a response from the PHP script, which they do a little formatting on (to turn the data into something we can work with).
+The next chunk of code sets out 4 functions which do all our manipulation of language CSV files for us.
+The first two functions, `list_input_languages` and `read_input_language`, have the same structure - they use `fetch` to run a PHP script on the server, and then receive back a response from the PHP script, which they do a little formatting on (to turn the data into something we can work with).
 Because these functions interact with a PHP script which is reading data files on the server, we have to set them up as `async` (asynchronous) functions, and tell them to `await` the response from the PHP server before doing anything.
 I mentioned this async/await stuff briefly at the end of the confederate priming practical, but to recap: fetching data from the server via PHP takes some time - only a fraction of a second, so it appears instantaneous to us, but for the computer this is very slow.
-Rather than wait for the `fetch` command to finish before it starts the code running, your browser will therefore press on and try to run the rest of the code - if you are used to 'normal' programming languages like python, that run things one step at a time, this is a very weird behaviour that takes some time to get used to.
-But in this particular case, trying to carry on while the `fetch` function goes off and does its job is a bad idea, since we actually need to get the response back from the PHP script before we can continue - that will cause our code to break, because until the `fetch` command returns its data we can't actually process it!
+Rather than wait for the `fetch` command to finish, your browser tries to press on and run the rest of the code - if you are used to 'normal' programming languages like python, that run things one step at a time, this is a very weird behaviour that takes some time to get used to!
+In this particular case, trying to carry on while the `fetch` function goes off and does its job is a bad idea, since we actually need to get the response back from the PHP script before we can continue - running off ahead before the `fetch` returns the data we need will cause our code to break, because until the `fetch` command returns its data we can't actually process it!

 There are various solutions to this problem, but I think the simplest one is to use the `async` and `await` functions (which are part of newer versions of javascript).
-This allows us to declare some functions as `async` (i.e. asynchronous, in other words there are some steps that involve waiting for one function to complete before proceeding), and then use `await` to tell the browser to wait for a certain operation to complete before moving on.
+This allows us to declare some functions as `async` (i.e. asynchronous, in other words there are some steps that involve waiting for one function to complete before proceeding, rather than running everything synchronously/simultaneously), and then use `await` to tell the browser to wait for a certain operation to complete before moving on.
 This means we can wait until the `fetch` command has done its job and got the data we need.

 Here are the two functions that have this `await fetch` structure: